Table of Contents

 The Encyclopaedia described this as “art of executing a large number of small works designated under the generic name of passemens”.
 This included cords, lace (passement is an early French word for lace), fringes, tassels, borders, ribbons and buttons, made from all types of yarns (including metallic) for decorating clothing and soft furnishings.
 Woollen yarn was the earliest main yarn to be used, with silk, metallic threads and cotton coming later.
 The work could be embellished with paste, beads, or sequins.
 The industry was dominated by the French from the 16th century through to the 1930s when changes in fashion almost spelt the end of the craft.
 The craft also existed in England, Italy and Spain.

-Note that passmenterie style buttons were made in glass to imitate the look of fabric.
+Note that passmenterie style buttons were made to imitate the look of fabric.